Annamalai (2002 TV series)

-The show starred Sivakumar, Raadhika Sarathkumar, Jyothi Lakshmi, Kuyili, Viji Chandrasekhar, Ponvannan, Shanmugasundaram, Ajay Rathnam, Devadarshini, Shyam Ganesh, Vijay Adhiraj, Deepa Venkat and among others, produced by Radaan Mediaworks Raadhika and is directed by C.J.
+This 757-episode series starred Sivakumar, Radhika Sarathkumar, Jyothi Lakshmi, Kuyili, Viji Chandrasekhar, Ponvannan, Shanmugasundaram, Ajay Rathnam, Devadarshini, Shyam Ganesh, Vijay Adhiraj and Deepa Venkat.
+It was produced by Radaan Mediaworks Radhika and directed by C.J.
 Bhaskar and Sundar K. Vijayan.
 It was dubbed into Telugu as Sivayya and broadcast on Gemini TV.

 Plot

 The story involves the long-term dispute between the two families who are considered as rivals for the ownership of Azhvarkurichi's Annamalaiyar temple for many generations.
-It is currently headed by Pattalathar Ammaiyappa and Gandhimadhi of the Ratnagiri family.
-Annamalai is the only daughter of Pattalathar and he named her after a temple's deity.
-The reason of rivalry between Pattalathar's family and Ratnagiri's family is because, one of the Gandhimathi's ancestor had lost the temple's ownership in gambling to the Pattalathar family.
+The Annamalaiyar family’s patriarch is Pattalathar alias Ammaiyappa and Gandhimathi is the matriarch of Ratnagiri family.
+Annamalai is the only daughter of Pattalathar and he named her after the temple's deity.
+The reason of rivalry between Pattalathar's family and Ratnagiri's family is because, one of Gandhimathi's ancestor had lost the temple's ownership in gambling to the Pattalathar family.
 Since then, the two families fight for the temple.

 The trouble unfolds when Ulaganathan (Gandhimadhi's son and heir to the property) falls in love with Annamalai.
 Using this opportunity, Gandhimadhi demands the Pattalathar's family to transfer the property deeds of the Annamalaiyar temple to her family after which Ulaganathan will marry Annamalai.
-Thavasi the eldest son of Patalathar is the one who holds the deeds of the Annamalaiyar temple.
-Thavasi is very fond of her sister Annamalai and for the sake of her happiness, he promises to transfer the deeds of Annamalaiyar temple to Gandhimadhi's family without the knowledge of Pattalathar.
+Thavasi the eldest son of Pattalathar is the one who holds the deeds of the Annamalaiyar temple.
+For his sister Annamalais happiness, Thavasi promises to transfer the deeds of Annamalaiyar temple to Gandhimadhi's family without the knowledge of Pattalathar.

 After which Ulaganathan and Annamalai are married.
-Then the serial takes a turn when a murder occurs in their village and with schemes of Paarkavi who is the servant of Ghandimadhi, Annamalai faces a series of hurdles and problems, but still loves and cares for her family.
+Then the serial takes a turn when a murder occurs in their village and with schemes of Bhargavi, who is Gandhimathi's servant, Annamalai faces a series of hurdles and problems, but still loves and cares for her family.

+On the other hand, Gomathinayagam and Shanthi are siblings and the illegitimate children of Pattalathar.
+They vow vengeance on Pattalathar and his family as the latter had deserted them due to several misunderstandings with their mother Thangamma.
+Shanthi also falls in love with Ulaganathan one-sidedly mistaking his genuine care for love.
+She vows to separate Annamalai and Ulaganathan due to her obsession for him.
+Gomathi is married to Valliammai alias Valli, the younger sister of Ulaganathan who is a childish and immature woman by nature.